-This page offers the selection between Device Server and Media Converter mode.
-Please select the appropriate required mode for your application.
-User can also monitor the serial port status and configure TCP port number from this menu.
+User can monitor the serial port status and configure TCP port number from this menu.

-- a) Serial Port Config. window will show you the serial port configuration and allow to assign the IP Address and TCP port number to operate via Serial IP Redirector software for Device Server mode. - b) It also offers two modes (Device Server Mode / Media Converter).
-Please restart the device after selecting the mode to take effect.
+a) Serial Port Config. window will show you the serial port configuration and allow to assign the TCP port number for each serial port to operate via Serial IP Redirector software.